This post covers the best things to do in New York City today, tonight, tomorrow, or anytime, written by a local tour guide.

 - Evening: Dinner at one of the many eateries in the Oculus, the newest part of the World Trade Center.
 Or see a Broadway show instead.
 You can also take one of our pay-what-you-like New York Night Tours.

 "Bright Lights, Big City - Throw yourself right into the heart of the city in Midtown Manhattan starting at Times Square, the gorgeous and historic New York Public Library, and the stunning Grand Central Terminal.

 You'll visit Rockefeller Center and visit the Top of the Rock, one of the city's three observatories.
 The 360-degree views will take your breath away.

-After looking down on Central Park from above, you'll then spend some time exploring it's most well know parts.
+After looking down on Central Park from above, you'll then spend some time exploring its most well known parts.
 Afterward, if you can muster the energy, see a Broadway show!

 "Historical New York" - Find out where it all began by strolling some of the oldest streets of the city.
 Start off at Trinity Church, built in 1846 but with a congregation that dates back to colonial days.

-Head over to Wall Street with the world-famous New York Stock Exchange Buiding and Feral Hall, where George Washington was sworn in as the first president.
+Head over to Wall Street with the world-famous New York Stock Exchange Building and Federal Hall, where George Washington was sworn in as the first president.

 Walk down to Battery Park, where the Dutch colonized 'New Amsterdam" in 1624.

 Ride the free Staten Island Ferry for fantastic vistas, see the solemn and moving 9/11 Memorial and go to the top of One World Observatory and be blown away by just how much and far you can see.
 End your day with a relaxing walk along the High Line Park.